course-dprep/Airbnb-new-year-s-eve/README.md

 ## Repository overview

-The directoru structure is as follow:
+The directory structure is as follow:
 ```
 ├── .github
 ├── src